apache/flink/docs/dev/windows.md

 * The `onMerge()` method is relevant for stateful triggers and merges the states of two triggers when their corresponding windows merge, *e.g.* when using session windows.
 * Finally the `clear()` method performs any action needed upon removal of the corresponding window.

+Two things to notice about the above methods are:

+1) The first three can return a `TriggerResult`, *i.e.* take action as a response to their corresponding event.
+The action can be one of the following:
+* `CONTINUE`: do nothing,
+* `FIRE`: trigger the computation,
+* `PURGE`: clear the elements in the window, and
+* `FIRE_AND_PURGE`: take both previous actions.

-Any of these methods can be used to register processing- or event-time timers for future actions.
+2) Any of these methods can be used to register processing- or event-time timers for future actions.

 ### Fire and Purge

-Once a trigger determines that a window is ready for processing, it fires.
+Once a trigger determines that a window is ready for processing, it fires, *i.e.*, it returns `FIRE` or `FIRE_AND_PURGE`.
 This is the signal for the window operator to emit the result of the current window.
 Given a window with a `WindowFunction` all elements are passed to the `WindowFunction` (possibly after passing them to an evictor).
 Windows with `ReduceFunction` of `FoldFunction` simply emit their eagerly aggregated result.

 When a trigger fires, it can either `FIRE` or `FIRE_AND_PURGE`.
 While `FIRE` keeps the contents of the window, `FIRE_AND_PURGE` removes its content.
 By default, the pre-implemented triggers simply `FIRE` without purging the window state.

-<span class="label label-danger">Attention</span> When purging, only the contents of the window are cleared.
-The window itself is not removed and accepts new elements.
+<span class="label label-danger">Attention</span> Purging will simply remove the contents of the window and will leave any eventual meta-information about the window and any trigger state intact.

 ### Default Triggers of WindowAssigners